Last monument for Tiananmen massacre removed in Hong Kong - NewsBreak

 The 8-meter (26-foot) -tall Pillar of Shame, which depicts 50 torn and twisted bodies piled on top of each other, was made by Danish sculptor Jens Galschioet to symbolize the lives lost during the military crackdown on pro-democracy protesters in Beijing’s Tiananmen Square on June 4, 1989.

-”They are sending a signal to the students that it is over with the (Hong Kong) democracy movement and that it is over with free speech in Hong Kong,” Galschioet said of the monument's removal.
+Billy Kwok, a University of Hong Kong student, said the Pillar of Shame has been treated as part of the university by many who studied there.
+It had been standing at the university for more than two decades.

+“It’s the symbol of whether (there is still) ... freedom of speech in Hong Kong,” he said after the sculpture was taken away.

-The university said it asked that the sculpture, which had been standing on its campus for more than two decades, be put in storage because it could pose “legal risks."
+The university said it had asked that the sculpture be put in storage because it could pose “legal risks."

 “No party has ever obtained any approval from the university to display the statue on campus, and the university has the right to take appropriate actions to handle it at any time,” it said in a statement after its removal.